ddmcdonald/sparser/README.md

 to illustrate the range of configurations we have used.
 We are actively doing development in just two configurations: 'biology' for our project work for DARPA, and 'fire' for wider-ranging explorations.
-The default configuration is the same as fire ("Free-text Information and Relation Extraction").
+The default configuration is the same as the one for fire ("Free-text Information and Relation Extraction").